ncvictorious/Capstone-Project/README.md

 ## Project Overview
 This project applies machine learning techniques to predict customer churn in a telecommunications dataset.
 The goal is to build and evaluate classification models that help identify customers likely to churn, providing insights that can drive proactive retention strategies.

-This project is a part of my MSc program and showcases my skills in data analysis, feature engineering, and model evaluation.
+This project showcases my skills in data analysis, feature engineering, and model evaluation.
 I have implemented several classification algorithms, including Logistic Regression, Random Forest, and Decision Trees, and optimized them for best performance.

 ## Key Features
 - **Comprehensive Exploratory Data Analysis (EDA)**: A detailed analysis of customer demographics and service usage patterns to understand factors affecting churn.